voukau/metamore/README.md

 ## About

 Metamore is a command line tool that helps you manage your metadata.
 Powered by [Piexif](https://github.com/hMatoba/Piexif).
+If you'd like to contribute to development, please read on how to get started with [Poetry](https://python-poetry.org) packaging system.

 ## Usage